Exploring 20 unique mint varieties

 strawberry mint plant

-Strawberry mint comes from the spearmint family and gets its unique fragrance from higher levels of linalool and methyl acetate.
+Strawberry mint comes from the Spearmint family and gets its unique fragrance from higher levels of linalool and methyl acetate.
 It also has reddish stems and smaller, slightly fuzzy leaves that are more delicate than those of other varieties.

-Aroma: Fruity and sweet, reminiscent of strawberries
+Taste: Fruity and sweet, reminiscent of strawberries

 Flowers: Light purple